Skip to Main Content

 • Always limit your search to the date range relevant to your topic.

-• Look at other limiters on the advanced search page that might improve your results, such as article, commentary, editorial, front page / cover story, letter to the editor, etc.
+• Look for document-type limiters that may improve your results, such as article, commentary, editorial, front page / cover story, letter to the editor, etc

-To find primary sources by or about a person relevant to your topic in our catalog
+Find PRIMARY SOURCES by or about a person relevant to your topic in RhinoCat.

 • Do an Author search using the name of a person relevant to your topic to find books, letters, diaries, memoirs, autobiographies written by that person.

-• Do a Keyword search of your person's name to identify writings, interviews, speeches in anthologies and collections.
+• Do a Keyword search using the name of a person to identify writings, interviews, and speeches in anthologies and collections.

 If you have any questions, see